Improve High-Speed Rail Ticketing Experience

 IDEATION

-1. Enhanced the timetable accessibility
+1. Enhanced the timetable discoverability

 2. Reorganized the timetable information based on user needs